 Due to a recent high number of last minute cancellations and no shows, we require a deposit for all hygiene sessions (£20) and dental treatment appointments (£50/half hour).
 On completing the treatment, the deposit will be credited to your account, or used for a future booked visit.
-Any cancellations or non attendance with less than 24 hours notice regrettably will mean that a new deposit will have to be made.
+Any rearrangements, cancellations or non attendance with less than 48 hours notice will regrettably mean that new deposit will have to be made.
 Thank you for your understanding – its just so we can continue to provide our great service

 Failed to attend practice policy